seerahulsingh/smart_json_parser/README.md

 ```

-First create an  object of SmartJsonParser, the module will expect path of the json file as a parameter
+First create an  object of SmartJsonParser as below, the module will expect path of the json file as a parameter
 ```
 parser_object = SmartJsonParser.new('collection.json')
 ```

-1. use get_default method to get the value for phone, email, fullname and product name
+1. use `get_default` method to get the value for phone, email, fullname and product name

 ```
 parser_object.get_default
 ```

-2. use get method to get the value of any attributes, given that you send attributes as a params in proper format
+2. use `get` method to get the value of any attributes, given that you send attributes as a param in proper format

 ```
 parser_object.get(attribute)